5 Tips for Grad School Stress

 Vaguely-defined.
 Long-term.
 Few deadlines.
 Grad school projects can easily put you at risk for putting work off until the last minute.

-Take the first step in combatting this by breaking your project down into snack-sized portions.
+Take the first step in combating this by breaking your project down into snack-sized portions.
 This gives you concrete tasks to tick through and ensures steady progress.
 It also helps with setting your own deadlines.

 4. SEEK OUT SOCIAL SUPPORT